alecdeitz/CardinalVstsTraining/README.md

 /p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:PackageLocation="$(build.artifactstagingdirectory)"

 7. Click the first phase (probably titled "Agent job 1") and change the Agent pool to the pool you added your agent to
-8. Save the build
+8. Save and queue the build
-9. Queue a build

 ### Create a Release to go with the Build
 1. Go to the Releases tab and click the "+" button